andremvsramos/42_Webserv/README.md

 ## Requirements and Configuration

-Before running this project, ensure proper folder management and the presence of basic HTML default files, aswell that your machine has php-cgi and python3 installed.
+Before running this project, ensure proper folder management and the presence of basic HTML default files, as well as that your machine has php-cgi and python3 installed.
 For detailed instructions, please refer to the ConfigReadme.md file.

 Please note that this setup is necessary as the server is designed to function locally on any machine for any user.
 Therefore, it's not intended to be a "free-for-all" configuration in terms of default directories and pages.
 This approach ensures correct behavior, considering the vast array of machine configurations.

 ### Configuration File

 Webserv's configuration draws inspiration from NGINX.
-However, it features its own syntax and capabilities.
+However, it features its syntax and capabilities.
 Please refer to the ConfigReadme.md file for detailed information on how to configure Webserv.
-Additionally, we've included a couple of configuration files as reference.
+Additionally, we've included a couple of configuration files as references.

 ### Execution and Usage

 After correctly setting up the configuration files, directories, and default pages, simply run `make`.
 In our Makefile, we use a Dockerhub repository to fetch our default settings.
 If you encounter errors, remove the rule responsible for this in the Makefile.

 We've included a `run` rule in the Makefile.
 When invoked (`make run`), it executes the program.
-We included this feature because on most machines, binding ports below 1024 requires elevated privileges.
+We included this feature because, on most machines, binding ports below 1024 require elevated privileges.
 However, we advise against using `sudo` for this purpose as a warning will be shown.

 Once compiled successfully, execute the program with: